 After exploring the beaches, walk or drive to Ponta da Piedade.
 This magnificent headland is known for its dramatic rock formations, grottoes and arches sculpted by wind and waves over thousands of years.

 Along the cliffs, there’s a boardwalk as well as various smaller trails offering awe-inspiring views in every direction.
 I remember how I was just standing there and staring at this incredible scenery in disbelief!
 Ponta da Piedade was my favorite place in the entire region and is definitely one of the highlights of this Algarve itinerary.

 Make sure to also walk down the stairs to the small cove at the base of Ponta da Piedade.
 Usually, the water here is very calm and you can take a boat or a kayak tour to explore all the grottoes and arches.
 However, if you’re here on a windy winter day like we were, you can witness an amazing show of waves mercilessly pounding the cliffs.

 Although we weren’t able to do a boat or a kayak tour, I’ve heard it’s a wonderful experience to see the cliffs from the sea and is well worth the money.

-Instead of taking the boat tour from Ponta da Piedade, many people choose to take the Ponta da Piedade boat tour from Lagos as it allows you to see a lot more of the spectacular coastline and learn about the region from your guide.
-For a more romantic experience, consider taking this Ponta da Piedade Sunset Cruise.
+Instead of taking the boat tour from Ponta da Piedade, many people choose to take a boat tour from Lagos to Ponta da Piedade as it allows you to see a lot more of the spectacular coastline and learn about the region from your guide.
+For a truly unique experience, consider taking this Ponta da Piedade boat tour on a traditional sailboat.

 Some of the most notable attractions in the Old Town are the Church of Santo António, Ponta da Bandeira Fortress, the medieval town walls and the Slave Trade Museum.